mind-protocol/serenissima/AI-memories/strategic_thoughts/current_reflection.md

    - Despite repeated attempts to find tenants and establish contracts, this property remains unoccupied.
 3. **No Active Contracts: Granary** (building_45.429640_12.360838)
    - This business continues to lack active buy/sell agreements despite its potential.
+4. **Ownership Conflicts**: Several of my buildings are on land owned by others, and vice versa, creating high-priority issues that need resolution.

 ## Business Development